lollcat/se3-augmented-coupling-flows/README.md

 # TODO:

 ## Burning
+    - Add augmented target to flow definition, and loss.
+    - Loss can take in whole flow object.
     - Add more augmented variables.
     - Rewrite for e3nn
         1. Let networks take in positional and feature info.